-Read at speed
+Read vehicle graphics at speed

-- How can this be communicated clearly?
+- How can your message be communicated clearly?

 Direct the reader to your website or social media channel.
 The reader then has more time to digest all of what you have to offer.

-Compliment the shape
+Compliment the vehicle shape

 If you have multiple vehicles which are different models, consider how the design will transfer onto each.
 Can the design be adapted to suit various shapes of vehicles?

 Not all vehicle finishes can be paired legibly with your preferred colour scheme.
 This is especially important when considering the purchase of a new vehicle.
-Will the colour fit with your established identity?
+Will the colour fit with your business’ identity?
 Can you adapt your previous design to suit a new background colour?

 Make sure that the colours selected can be read on your vehicle.
 Ask for a sample and see for yourself.

 Knowing which materials are suitable and where to source them requires diligence.
 As well as understanding their lifespan and cost.
-It’s wise to consider how long you intend to keep the vehicle as this may influence your decision on the materials which are used.
+It’s wise to consider how long you intend to keep the vehicle as this may influence your decision for the materials used.

 Vehicle safety markings

-Many highway maintenance, roadside assistance and escort vehicles legally require high visibility markings.
+Many highway maintenance, roadside assistance, and escort vehicles legally require high visibility markings.
 As well as HGVs and some plant machinery.